+An important note on correlation, the graph depicted in Figure 1 is a simple graph with all of the nodes connected to one another.
+So, it should be expected that the results of calculating the harmonic centrality to be similarly ranked as the closeness centrality ranking.
+In fact, there is an expectation for harmonic centrality to be closely correlated to closeness centrality (Boldi and Vigna).
+As you can see in Table 1, the closeness ranks, and the harmonic ranks are very close together and the nodes typically have the same rank and show a strong correlation as shown in Table 2.

-Data Preparation As with all forms of machine learning, in order to produce accurate results it is important that we thoroughly clean the data.
-The process is rather consistent across each separate machine learning process we use, and will be detailed in this section.
-The first part we must go about doing is creating the class outcome columns.
+Data Pre-Processing As with all forms of machine learning, in order to produce accurate results it is important that we thoroughly clean the data.
+The process is consistent across each separate machine learning process we use, and will be detailed in this section.
+First, we create the class outcome columns.
 The first step of this is to create a dictionary with the max ranking node for each network and centrality type.
 From there we simply create a binary list for each network type, where the list is comprised of 1 if a network is within the top 25%, and a 0 otherwise.
 Following from that, we must simply split the data and balance it.
 We split the data with an 80:20 training:testing ratio.
 The balancing is a simple process of removing the majority until it has the same population as the minority.
-Finally, we must split the training data into 10 training and validation folds.
+Finally, we perform a 10-fold cross-validation on the training data.

 Machine Learning Our machine learning process is completed via SKLearn, where we use three different classifiers.
 The classifiers used are the random forest classifier, decision tree classifier, and the support vector classifier.
 These classifiers are all supplied via SKLearn.